top of page

 Day 1, Cycle Begins Anew

-Days 1-7 are typically spent menstruating and feeling more internal.
-Even if we aren't still bleeding, the "Menstrual energy" can continue for an entire week, and this is due to what our hormones are doing.
-Typically, the first 2-4 days of the cycle are when we need deep rest and alone time to restore ourselves.
-Our bodies need extra care, with an emphasis on food sources of magnesium (especially if you struggle with cramping), and micronutrients like iron, zinc, etc. to make up for lost blood.
+Days 1-5 are typically spent menstruating and feeling more internal.
+Even if we aren't still bleeding, the "Menstrual phase feels" can continue for an entire week or more, and this is due to what our hormones are doing.
+In Traditional Chinese Medicine (TCM), women are expected to rest similarly to postpartum women for 4 days.
+Once you get into tracking, you'll be able to determine when YOU need that 4 days of deep rest and alone time to restore yourself.
+It could be before you see blood, or once your period actually starts.
+Once we're menstruating, our bodies need extra care, with an emphasis on food sources of magnesium (especially if you struggle with cramping), and micronutrients like iron, zinc, copper, etc. to make up for lost blood.
+This is why I love eating oysters around my bleed time!
 As menstruation comes to a close, estrogen and testosterone levels begin to rise, bringing us in to the Follicular phase.

 Ovulation is your most fertile phase.
-Be on the look out for this phase on days 14-20 of your cycle, although it's important to learn more about your fertility signs because you can be fertile up to 5 days before ovulation actually occurs (making tracking incredibly vital) A woman's fertile window can be around 7 days, but shortens with age.
+Be on the look out for this phase on days 13-18 of your cycle, although it's important to learn more about your fertility signs because you can be fertile for up to 7 days, and the timing is dependent on when YOU personally ovulate.
+Typically a woman's fertile window shortens with age.
+If you see fertile mucus (the stretchy stuff), it's a very strong indicator of you being currently fertile.
 If you're looking to conceive it's important to track your cycle so you may understand when your ovulation typically occurs.
 This can inform future fertility awareness, along with helping you recognize when your cycle is thrown out of whack.
 If you're looking to track fertility ASAP and not confident enough in doing it alone, check out an option like the Tempdrop Armband.
-It comes with a free app that you use to see your shift in Basal Body Temperature (the ONLY way to confirm ovulation 100%)
+It comes with a free app that you use to see your shift in Basal Body Temperature.

 Luteal Phase is the 'Fall' of The Cycle